NephMakes/Engraved/README.md

 * Monk chi

 Features:
-* Choose from several themes
+* Several rune themes
 * Customize color and position on screen
 * Designed for readability at a glance or in peripheral vision
 * Can automatically hide out of combat

-Recent updates:
-* Now compatible with WoW Classic (death knights, rogues, and cat druids)
+* Compatible with WoW Classic (death knights, rogues, and cat druids)